sergey-dryabzhinsky/dedupsqlfs/README.md

     $ python3 setup.py build
     # ... same for lz4, snappy

+Additional storage engine via MySQL can be accessed with commands:
+    $ suto pip install pymysql

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be contacted at <sergey.dryabzhinsky@gmail.com> and